EdwardLiuyc/StaticMapping/README.md

 - **mapping using kitti data**
 - **using docker to build and run**
 - **use enu instead of utm**
+- use some other lock free technology instead of tbb since it's not completely processor independent. like folly
 - solve all nls problem using gtsam
 - **supporting multi-lidars**
 - **remove the imu dependency of pose extrapolator**